-The long wavelength cutoff of the LETGS in tandem with the HRC-S detector of ~ 175 Å (which can be extended with offset pointing as described in Section 9.4.2), extends well into the extreme ultraviolet (EUV).
-In this wavelength regime, even very nearby sources with relatively low ISM absorbing columns can be appreciably attenuated by H and He boundfree photoionizing transitions.
-Therefore observers should be aware that the effective long wavelength cutoff for anything but the most nearby sources (~ 100 parsec or less) will probably be determined by ISM absorption.
+The long wavelength cutoff of the LETGS in tandem with the HRC-S detector of $\sim 175$ Å (which can be extended with offset pointing as described in Section 9.4.2), reaches well into the extreme ultraviolet (EUV).
+In this wavelength regime, the spectra of even very nearby sources with relatively low ISM absorbing columns can be appreciably attenuated by H and He bound-free photoionizing transitions.
+Therefore observers should be aware that the effective long wavelength cutoff for anything but the nearest sources ( $\sim 100$ parsec or less) will probably be determined by ISM absorption.
 It is also important to remember that neutral and once-ionized He can dominate the ISM absorption cross-section in the 44-200 Å (0.28-0.062 keV) range, and consideration of the neutral H absorption alone is generally not sufficient.
 Shortward of the C edge near 44 Å (0.28 keV), metals become the dominant absorbers.
-For illustration, the ISM transmittance for a "typical" mixture of neutral and ionized H and He H:He:He+ of 1:0.1:0.01 is illustrated in Figure 9.27 for the 5-200 Å range and for different values of the neutral hydrogen column.
+For illustration, the ISM transmittance for a "typical" mixture of neutral and ionized H and He with H:He:He+ ratios of 1: 0.1: 0.01 is shown in Figure 9.27 for the 5-200 Å range with different values of the neutral hydrogen column.